 - A URL to the directory service server. - The username and password of the user that will be executing actions on the server.
 If anonymous access is enabled, the username and password are not required. - The Base Distinguished Name or BaseDN.
 This name roughly determines the part of the directory to be synchronized.
-The Base Distinguished Name is not a required piece of data, however, in combination with the distinguished names of users and groups, it represents a key setting for the - The User Distinguished Name or UserDN and the Group Distinguished Name or GroupDN are not required data.
-They are used when we want to additionally segment user and group synchronization based on the Base Distinguished Name.
+The Base Distinguished Name is not a required piece of data, however, in combination with the distinguished names of users and groups, it represents a key setting for the proper functioning of synchronization. - The User Distinguished Name or UserDN and the Group Distinguished Name or GroupDN are not required data.
+They are used when we want to additionally segment user and group synchronization based on the Base Distinguished Name. - Filters for searching for users and groups in the directory. - If the access to the remote directory uses a protected channel, the path to the certificate store must be defined in order to establish a protected channel.